Ethics committee: History

 An important element of an ethics committee's oversight is to ensure that informed consent of the subjects has been given.
 Informed consent is the principle that the volunteers in the experiment should fully understand the procedure that is going to take place, be aware of all the risks involved, and give their consent to taking part in the experiment beforehand.
 The principle of informed consent was first enacted in the U.S. Army's research into Yellow fever in Cuba in 1901.
 However, there was no general or official guidance at this time.
 That remained the case until the yellow fever program was referenced in the drafting of the Nuremberg Code.
 This was further developed in the Declaration of Helsinki in 1964 by the World Medical Association which has since become the foundation for ethics committees' guidelines.

 The convening of ethics committees to approve the research protocol in human experiments was first written into international guidelines in the first revision to the Declaration of Helsinki (Helsinki II, 1975).
 A controversy arose over the fourth revision (1996) concerning placebo trials in developing countries.
 It was claimed that US trials of the anti-HIV drug zidovudine in India was in breach of this requirement.
 This led the US Food and Drug Administration to cease incorporating new revisions of Helsinki and refer instead to the 1989 revision.

 Ethics committees are also made a requirement in International Ethical Guidelines for Biomedical Research Involving Human Subjects, produced by the Council for International Organizations of Medical Sciences (CIOMS), a body set up by the World Health Organization.
 First published in 1993, the CIOMS guidelines have no legal force but they have been influential in the drafting of national regulations for ethics committees.
 The COIMS guidelines are focused on practice in developing countries.

 Criticism

 Ethics committees have been criticized of inconsistency, over-regulation, lack of accountability, prioritizing institutional reputation over academic freedom, and reducing innovation.
 In case of social sciences one article considers ethical regulation unethical due to higher damage to democratic society than potential damage to research subjects.
+In 2026, a debate started in the Journal of Empirical Research on Human Research Ethics. that current ethics approval systems for medical research, paradoxically result in preventable deaths by delaying patient access to experimental therapies.
+The initial article reviewed peer-reviewed evidence that demonstrates that ethics delays impose mortality costs that vastly exceed the harms they prevent, particularly for terminal illnesses.
+Subsequent responses by Steel (largely in agreement with the criticism) and to Tsan (defending the status quo) were evaluated by Pearce concluding "...IRB delays result in more human mortality than they protect.
+The current system is not logically defensible, and it is long past time that we fixed it."